CBenghi/ids-tool/README.md

 ### the Audit command

+Options for the `audit` verb are as follows:

 ```
   -x, --xsd            XSD schema(s) to load, this is useful when testing changes in the schema (e.g. GitHub repo).
 If
                        this is not specified, an embedded schema is adopted depending on the each ids's declaration of